hanja-graph/hanja-graph/design/features.md

 Following the above observations, we focus on creating a review flow based on the following principles.

 * A card view that allows the user to naturally see words that are connected through roots that they know.
-* A review scheduling algorithm that schedules cards based on whether one has seen related words recently (and thereby implicitly reviewed that word).
+* A review scheduling algorithm that schedules cards based on whether you have seen related words recently (and thereby implicitly reviewed that word).
 * L2 to L1 cards only, since an explicit non-goal of this project is improving functional vocabulary directly.